r-dbi/dblog/README.md

 method calls the internal `db_explain()` method which uses `EXPLAIN QUERY PLAN` for SQLite connections but `EXPLAIN` for unspecified database connections.
 Without inheritance, *dbplyr* would use the default method.
-The effect isn’t apparent for RSQLite, but might lead to errors for other databases that do not understand `EXPLAIN`.
+This might lead to errors for other databases that do not understand `EXPLAIN`.

 ``` r